kudobuilder/kudo/keps/0009-operator-toolkit.md

 #### operator.yaml

-`operator.yaml` is the base definition of a operator.
+`operator.yaml` is the base definition of an operator.
 It follows the following format, extracted from the MySQL example:

 ```yaml
 name: operator